 The primary purpose of the YPFs is to support and build capacity in the Children and Young People’s sector.
 They will work strategically to bring different groups together to develop partnership projects and share resources and good practice.
 They will concentrate on four main strands of work:

-- They will facilitate centralised fundraising based on a consortia approach in order to access funding from a variety of sources including Big Lottery and European Social Fund
+- They will facilitate centralised fundraising based on a consortia approach in order to access funding from a variety of sources

 - They will provide a ‘Venue Bank’ for groups to share and access available sites to run their projects